-Top car, truck and SUV to be revealed at Detroit auto show
+2 top auto awards go to Hyundai, 1 to Ram 1500

-DETROIT (AP) — The North American Car, Truck and Utility Vehicle of the Year will be revealed during the North American International Auto Show’s media preview days.
+DETROIT (AP) — Hyundai scored two out of three wins on Monday in the North American Car, Truck and Utility Vehicle of the Year awards, as the Detroit auto show’s press previews officially got underway.

+The Hyundai Genesis G70 and Hyundai Kona took the car and utility awards, respectively, surprising officials with the South Korean automaker.
+The Genesis competed against the Honda Insight and Volvo S60/V60, and the Kona bested the Acura RDX and Jaguar I-Pace.

+“After the Genesis was awarded, I didn’t expect (it) for the Kona award,” William Lee, president and CEO of Hyundai North America, told reporters afterward, adding he expects the honors to provide “greater momentum” for the company.

 Most Read Business Stories